4 thoughts on Trump's new world order from foreign relations expert Richard Haass

 Expect U.S. influence to decline

-Because the U.S. is alienating its allies, Haass said it could end up with less influence, potentially with less order.
-Some of these allies could possibly begin to diversify their portfolios rather than depending on us.
+Because the U.S. is alienating its allies, Haass said, it could end up with less influence, potentially with less order.
+Some of these allies could possibly begin to diversify their portfolios rather than depending on the United States.

 Copyright 2025 NPR